eli0009/iceshell/README.md

 Iceshell is a GUI program that upscales and denoises anime-style images.
 Iceshell allows you to choose among 3 different AI super-resolution models: Real-CUGAN, Real-ESRGAN and Waifu2x

-Iceshell is available on Linux and Windows.
+Available on Linux and Windows.

 ![Preview](preview.png)

-This program can make your images better and sharper!
-Below is a comparison of different upscalers' performance.
+This program can make your images better!
+Below is a comparison of different upscalers.
 Imagemagick upscale is the result you would get from a conventional image manipulation program such as Krita or Photoshop, which doesn't use AI model.

 Original image vs ImageMagick vs Real-CUGAN vs Real-ESRGAN vs Waifu2x:
 ![comparison](comparison.png)